Nrendulic/Defer-macOS-Updates/README.md

 - Configure Update Deferral:
     Set the values for deferral days, ranging from 1 to 90 days, according to your organizational needs.

+Note: I have added the XML version which can be added to the Configuration Profile Payload > Application and Custom Settings > Upload

 Properties: